DigiBP/Team-Apples/README.md

-# Potential automisations and extensions
+# AS-IS Business Process issues
 When analysing the AS-IS process several questions came up.
 - First of all Ximiq has a lot of waste in its sales process.
 - Besides some automated tasks in the process most of the tasks are manually and the clients have no added value for themselves.